selwynpolit/d9book/book/general.md

 ## Drupal bootstrap process

 The Drupal bootstrap process is a series of steps that Drupal goes through on every page request to initialize the necessary resources and environment.
+You should have this article ready for your next interview.

 Here are the steps:

 1. **Loading the autoloader:** The first step in the bootstrap process is to load the Composer-generated `autoloader`.
 This allows Drupal to use any classes defined in the codebase without explicitly requiring the files they're defined in.
 1. **Reading settings:** Drupal reads the `settings.php` file which has configuration settings for the site, such as database connection information and various other settings.